 - Rash becomes fluid-filled blisters that can break open and crust over.

-Your MedExpress medical team can diagnose shingles based on a thorough medical history and physical exam.
+To diagnose shingles, your MedExpress medical team will, among other things, perform a thorough medical history and physical exam.
 The symptoms of shingles, especially the rash on one side, are distinctive enough that providers usually do not need to perform laboratory tests to diagnose the cause.

 If you suspect you may have shingles, medical care should be sought as soon as possible.
 The treatment of shingles is most effective when caught early.